This website uses cookies

 2. Rodah Lange, National Museums of Kenya, Karen Blixen Museum, Nairobi, Kenya

-3. Johanna Ndahekelekwa Ndjamba, Windhoek, Khomas, Namibia
+3. Johanna Ndahekelekwa Ndjamba, National Museum of Namibia, Windhoek, Khomas, Namibia

 4. Joseph Ssebunya, Uganda National Museum, Kampala, Uganda

-10. Kaji Appolinaire, Musée La Blackitude, Yaoundé, Cameroon
+5. Kaji Appolinaire, Musée La Blackitude, Yaoundé, Cameroon

-11. Nagnambzanga Théophile Nacoulma, Burkina Faso
+6. Nagnambzanga Théophile Nacoulma, Conseiller en Gestion de Patrimoine, Burkina Faso

-13. Khalid Loukid, Musée National du Tissage et du Tapis Dar Si Said, Marrakech, Morocco
+8. Khalid Loukid, Musée National du Tissage et du Tapis Dar Si Said, Marrakech, Morocco

 12 September 2024 : 13:00-15:00 | Session 2 - Part A | Live Zoom Session

-Invited speakers will lead a round table discussion.
+Invited speakers lead a round table discussion.

-Assignments will be discussed.
+Assignments are discussed.

 26 September 2024 : 13:00-15:00 | Session 2 - Part B | Live Zoom Session